The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Pigment degradation

-Short definition: Fragmentation of ink particles under the effect of laser energy.
+Short definition: The fragmentation of ink particles under the effect of laser energy.

 Pigment degradation is the central mechanism of tattoo removal.
-Under laser pulse exposure, large ink particles are fragmented into nanoparticles small enough to be phagocytosed by macrophages and cleared through the lymphatic system.
-This process involves two complementary mechanisms: the photothermal effect and the photoacoustic effect.
+Under the effect of the laser pulse, large ink particles are broken into nanoparticles small enough to be engulfed by macrophages and cleared through the lymphatic system.
+The process involves two complementary mechanisms: the photothermal effect and the photoacoustic effect.

 See also: Pigment fragmentation, Photoacoustic effect, Phagocytosis.